-Transportation planning in the Denver region incorporates the experience and input of many people and organizations.
-The DRCOG Board is the MPO of the transportation management area and the regional planning commission of the Greater Denver Transportation Planning Region.
+Transportation planning in the Denver region uses the experience and input of many people and organizations.
+The DRCOG Board is the MPO of the transportation management area and the Regional Planning Commission of the Greater Denver Transportation Planning Region.
 CDOT and RTD are partner agencies in the regional transportation planning process as affirmed in the MPA.
-Local officials, interest groups, the public and others provide essential direction and comment.
+Local officials, interest groups, the public, and others provide important direction and comment.
 Other federal, state and regional agencies play key roles, too.

-A. DRCOG Committee Structure
+1. DRCOG Committee Structure